-H2 First-time Full-time Less Than Full-time Undergraduate Full-time Freshmen (Incl.
+H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
 Fresh.)
-Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2010 cohort) 288 2126 915 H2 b) Number of students in line a who applied for need-based financial aid 288 1955 611 H2 c) Number of students in line b who were determined to have financial need 228 1734 440 H2 d) Number of students in line c who were awarded any financial aid 226 1692 402 H2 e) 120 904 197 H2 f) Number of students in line d who were awarded any need-based self-help aid 181 1334 323 H2 g) Number of students in line d who were awarded any non- need-based scholarship or grant aid 9 47 1 H2 h) 69 441 94 H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 19.0% 20.0% 34.0% H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 5,553 \$ 6,600 \$ 5,053 H2 k) Average need-based scholarship and grant award of those in line e \$ 5,341 \$ 6,001 \$ 4,286 H2 l) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ 5,791 \$ 5,575 \$ 3,995 H2 m) Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,347 \$ 4,219 \$ 3,618
+Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2010 cohort) H2 b) Number of students in line a who applied for need- based financial aid H2 c) Number of students in line b who were determined to have financial need

+H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any ľ need-based self-help aid H2 g) Number of students in line d who were awarded any non- - need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of ľ students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 j) The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 k) Average need-based scholarship and grant award of K) those in line e H2 l) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan